 In relation to evergreen patents, first of all, the terms should be defined.
 So, evergreen patents can be considered as a series of patents related to the same substance, where the invention in the subsequent patent differs from the invention in the previous patent by minor modifications.

 Note that quite often one can observe the situation of misusing this term, that is, when a series of patents obtained during the development of a medical substance are referred to as evergreen patents.
 This situation will be explained in more detail in connection with antibodies.

 Next, the researchers determine the sequence of the best “draft” antibodies as the basis for obtaining humanized or fully human antibodies by genetic engineering.
-Moreover, the antibody in the claims of the corresponding patent is characterized by a sequence that is not generally a sequence of a “draft” antibody.
+Moreover, an antibody in the claims of the corresponding patent is characterized by a sequence that is not generally a sequence of a “draft” antibody.
 Thus, in view of developing a new therapeutic antibody and the logic of relevant patenting, a patent for an antibody characterized by hybridomas and a patent for an antibody characterized by a sequence cannot be considered as patents for the same substance.

-Finally, we should discuss the possible situation of a conflict of interest caused by the fact that the developers of therapeutically significant antibodies to specific antigens unintentionally created an antibody that falls within the scope of protection established by the patent with a problematic antibody characteristic.
-For simplicity and clarity of discussion, refer to the same example as the authors of the aforementioned article17, viz. to an antibody characterized by mutations in the Fc region.
+Finally, we should discuss the possible situation of a conflict of interest caused by the fact that the developers of therapeutically significant antibodies to specific antigens unintentionally created an antibody that falls within the scope of protection established by the patent with a “problematic” antibody characteristic.
+For simplicity and clarity of discussion, refer to the same example as the authors of the aforementioned article, viz. to an antibody characterized by mutations in the Fc region.